Environment Agency notification requirements

 MESOS (Manage your ESOS) is the Environment Agency's online submission system for ESOS compliance notifications.
 Organizations must create accounts, complete submission forms, and provide required compliance evidence through the secure portal.

 The system requires organizational details including qualification basis, energy consumption summaries, compliance methodology confirmation, efficiency opportunity identification, and formal submission with appropriate director authorization.
+The MESOS system is operated by the Environment Agency 1 as the ESOS scheme administrator.

 Board-level approval and director sign-off